microsoft/react-native-windows-samples/docs/debugging-javascript.md

 You can direct debug RNW apps using the Hermes JS engine with [VS Code](http://code.visualstudio.com/)'s built-in Node.js debugger.

-1. Ensure you have VS Code installed
+1. Make sure you have VS Code installed
 2. Open your project's root folder in VS Code
 3. Click on the *Run and Debug* button in the sidebar or press `Ctrl+Shift+D`
 4. Click on the drop-down at the top of the sidebar and select *Add Configuration...*